-Join Elisabeth Robson for an in-depth discussion in this video Using the exercise files, part of Foundations of Programming: Design Patterns.
+Join Elisabeth Robson for an in-depth discussion in this video Using the exercise files, part of Programming Foundations: Design Patterns.

 Unlike some of the other Lynda.com courses, all the exercise files provided in this course are free for all viewers.
 I have them downloaded to my desktop, and they're in a folder called Exercise Files.
 I'm currently on a Mac here, but it doesn't matter if you use a different operating system.
 Inside the folder, we have a source folder.
 And then chapter folders that correspond to the packages containing the code.
 Inside the chapter folders, you'll find the files for the design pattern we'll be working with in that chapter.